 These are some common learning sources that sales managers value:

-Now you know what skills to put on your resume for sales, let’s look at some example sales resumes and sales resume templates.
-Use these samples as a framework when writing your own.
+Now you know what important skills to put on your resume for sales, let’s look at some example sales resumes and sales resume templates.
+Use these resume samples as a framework when writing your own.